 Inspiring Comfort & AFSP Team Up at Chicagoland Walk

 AFSP is tackling this awkwardness with their Public Service Announcement (PSA) campaign “Seize the Awkward”.
-Inspiring Comfort teaches and equips people of all ages how to break through the “Awkward Zone™️” utilizing a 6-step process of learning the skill of comfort.
-It’s a perfect pairing because simply reaching out, one to one to someone, can make a difference.
+Inspiring Comfort teaches and equips people of all ages how to break through the “Awkward Zone™️” utilizing their evidence based approach of learning the skill of comfort.
+It’s a perfect synergy because simply reaching out to someone can make a difference.
 It can save a life.

 For more information on Inspiring Comfort – please go to: www.inspiringcomfort.com